BigBossRabbit/SovereignKey/README.md

 ## Features

-The SK is essentially a collection of Free & Open Source tools that act as a secure utility for anyone & everyone who chooses to use it, for their Bitcoin interaction as well as secure computing ove rthe Tor network.
+The SK is essentially a collection of Free & Open Source tools that act as a secure utility for anyone & everyone who chooses to use it, for their Bitcoin interaction as well as secure computing over the Tor network.

-It should not require any prior knowledge of how all the tools it is made up of work, beyond this Readme, to get started with the SK, but you will find links to all the different resources used to bring this about you you can DYOR (Do Your Own Research).
+It should not require any prior knowledge of how all the tools it is made up of work, beyond this Readme, to get started with the SK.
+However, but will find links to all the different resources used to bring this about.

+We highly recommend that you DYOR (Do Your Own Research) on these and famialir9se yourself with them.
 <details> <summary>Expand for Features</summary>
 </details>

 ## Installation Steps

 In order to use the SK, you will have to put the computer you are attaching it to into Boot Mode & then choose to `Boot from the USB/External USB` instead of the `Internal Hard Disk`.
 This will effectively allow you to use the computer you have plugged the SK into as your own computer.

 Why?
 Because you are now booting up from the `Operating System` (OS) that is on the SK.

 Please Note: Some devices require that you tap the `Boot Menu Key` repatadly as the device boots up in order to access the `Boot Menu` instead of only pressing it once or holding it down.